Leighton Buzzard R.F.C.: 60th anniversary and beyond

 Signs that their star might be in the ascendant once more came in 2006–07 when the Colts XV swept the board winning the East Midlands League and Cup competitions along with the Bedfordshire Cup.
 The side was captained by Ryan Fraser emulating his father John in lifting silverware in the name of LBRFC.
 A majority of those Colts players filtered into the senior setup and kept the club at a good standard.

 In March 2020 the club won the Midlands Final of the RFU Intermediate Cup beating Malvern 30-16 at Wright's Meadow despite being reduced to 14 men early in the match.
 The draw for the national semi-finals saw them handed a home tie against Halifax-based Old Brodleians who had won the Northern Division final.
 Sadly the match was never played owing to the COVID-19 pandemic which saw the eventual cancellation of the competition.
 Thus Buzzards, Brodleians and the South West and London Division semi-finalists Wellington and Old Colfeians were left stranded, one step away from a Twickenham final.

+With playing resources having dwindled alarmingly the club took the decision to drop out of the RFU League structure midway through the 2023-24 season during which they had been completing in London and South East Regional 2 Thames, a division at Level 6 of the league pyramid.
+Having recovered to a degree in time for the 2024-2025 season, the club was re-admitted to the League but at Level 9, and back in the Midlands Division in Counties 3 East South.
+The league title and promotion to Level 8 was secured with two matches remaining.
+The club also secured the Bedfordshire Shield beating Dunstablians 32-12.

-Still, from those humble beginnings in 1934 LBRFC now provides a sporting centre with which the town has every right to be proud.
+From humble beginnings in 1934 LBRFC now provides a sporting centre with which the town has every right to be proud.
 However, as an organisation, fully aware that standing still is not an option, the club's committee are actively looking at ways of improving the facilities for the playing of sport and enjoyment of associated social activities.